Code-Institute-Submissions/east-africa-safari/README.md

 ## Testing results
 ### On Ipad/Tablet (768x1024px ) and Mobile (320x480px)
 * All the sections are responsive except a white space was appearing vertically after the navigation bar
-* This was being caused by the margin give to the feedback button that I removed and the horizontal scroll was solved out.
+* This was being caused by the margin given to the feedback button that I removed and the horizontal scroll was solved out.
 * The Tob destinations also was not displaying well with some information being hidden, the button to the first image is fully revealed and all the other images also are hidden.
+* On mobile the preview back descripttion is overflowing.

 ### On Laptop (1280x802px) and Desktop (1600x992px)
-* on Desktop the carousel images were not displaying 100vh, there was a grey space being revealed, i tackled that with media query.
+* on Desktop the carousel images were not displaying 100vh, there was a grey space being revealed, I tackled that with media query.
 * On Laptop the cheetah carousel image was also displaying but leaving a grey space towards the bottom (displayin about 90vh) leaving a revealing a grey space.
+I solved it with a media querry.